hoangphanthai/Activity_Recognition_Modelling/README.md

 ### C. The Ugly {bug}
 ... is missing

-## 4. Simulator function helps to see the ground truth data and the model prediction in real time
+## 4. Simulation function helps to see the ground truth data and the model prediction in real time
-### Live plotting
 <p align="center">
   <img src="references/Live_Plotting.gif">
 </p>